AmitHasanShuvo/data-inspector/README.md

 Data Inspector brings 15++ essential exploratory data analysis, data cleaning automations to make a dataset understandable.
 This is a perfect tool to get started with you data.

+### Latest Added Feature:
+Added regplots in the library

 ## Installation: